YouqinS/DevOpsWithKubernetesHUMSCS/README.md

 - [Exercise 3.07: Commitment](https://github.com/YouqinS/DevOpsWithKubernetesHUMSCS/blob/main/part3/3.07/why_Postgres_PVC.md)

+The latest state of the project and applications are at:
+- /project
+- /applications

-The project(todo app) and/or applications(pingpong and logoutput) are copied to the folder of each exercise.
+The project(todo app) and applications(pingpong and logoutput) are copied to the folder of each exercise.
 And changes are made based on the requirements of the corresponding exercise.